PixNyb/dockerised-vscode/README.md

 When running the container, you can pass the following environment variables to customise the container:

-- `GH_TOKEN`: The GitHub personal access token to use for authentication in the GitHub CLI and in turn git.
+- `GH_TOKEN`: The GitHub personal access token to use for authentication in the GitHub CLI.
+(Optional)
+- `GITLAB_TOKEN`: The GitLab personal access token to use for authentication in the GitLab CLI.
 (Optional)
 - `GPG_SECRET_KEY`: The GPG secret key to use for signing commits.
 (Optional, base64)
 - `GPG_PASSPHRASE`: The passphrase for the GPG secret key.
 (Optional)
 - `REPO_URL`: The URL of the Git repository to clone when the container starts.
 (Optional)